569 Lexington Avenue: Architecture

-The DoubleTree Metropolitan Hotel was designed by Morris Lapidus and the firm of Harle & Liebman as the Summit Hotel.
+569 Lexington Avenue was designed by Morris Lapidus and the firm of Harle & Liebman as the Summit Hotel.
 The latter firm was composed of interior designers Abby Harle and Harold Liebman, whom Lapidus worked with until the mid-1960s.
 Lapidus and the Harle & Liebman firm both had separate offices in New York City and in Miami Beach, Florida.
 When the Summit opened in 1961, it was Lapidus's first New York City hotel, as well as Manhattan's first new hotel in three decades.
 It was designed in a Miami Modern style, similar to his earlier Fontainebleau Miami Beach and Eden Roc Miami Beach Hotel.

 Form and facade

 The base occupies the whole lot and is one story tall at its eastern end.
 Since the site slopes downward to the east, the eastern part of the base is taller than the western portion.
-The main section of the hotel rises 15 stories and stretches from west to east, with an "S"-shaped massing.
+The main section of the hotel rises 15 stories and stretches from west to east, with an S-shaped massing.
 Lapidus wanted to maximize space in the hotel; he reasoned that a straight line was the minimum distance between two points, so he increased the hotel's length by bending its massing.
 Whereas a conventional hotel on the site would have been restricted to 500 rooms, Lapidus was able to fit 800 rooms in the Summit.
 At the time of the Summit Hotel's construction, other "unconventional" buildings like the Solomon R. Guggenheim Museum, TWA Flight Center, and Begrisch Hall were being built in New York City.
 The upper stories are freestanding on three elevations, abutting only the Girl Scouts Building to the east.

-The hotel has a facade made of marble, glazed brick, and tile.
-To distinguish the Summit Hotel from other nearby buildings, Lapidus used a color palette of dark-green mosaic tile and turquoise brick.
+569 Lexington Avenue has a facade made of marble, glazed brick, and tile.
+To distinguish the hotel from other nearby buildings, Lapidus used a color palette of dark-green mosaic tile and turquoise brick.
 Lapidus said he was inspired by the green-blue color of the McGraw Hill Building at 330 West 42nd Street, designed by Raymond Hood.
 The west and east elevations were entirely windowless.